seslezak/Ames_Housing_Study/Ames_Housing_README.md

 # Markdown Notebook

-The Markdown Notebook with ssociated *R* code can be found in the directory attached to this GitHub repository.
+An annotated Markdown Notebook with associated *R* code and graphics can be found in the directory attached to this GitHub repository.